November 14,

 you please dig 'em

-out, scan 'em and e-mail 'em to me?
+out, scan 'em and e-mail 'em

-Or if you mail 'em to me,
+Or if you mail prints to:

-Howie Levy, 252 Hickory Hollow,
+252 Hickory Hollow,

 Las Vegas, NV 89123,